Zlatko Kostić: Playing career

-Club

 Born in Titograd, Kostić began his career playing for local side FK Budućnost Podgorica. in 1995, he would join Spanish Segunda División side Écija Balompié for two seasons.
 The club were relegated to the Segunda División B following the 1996–97 season, and he returned to Budućnost Podgorica.
 In 1999, Kostić joined Greek Superleague side Panachaiki F.C. for six months.
 He returned again to Budućnost Podgorica, where he would finish his playing career.

 Managerial career

 After his playing career ended, Kostić became a football manager.
 He leads Montenegrin First League side OFK Bar.